hplp/ai-hardware-project-6501-group10/Final Report/Final_Project_Report.md

 ### Post-Training Quantization

 We implemented post-training quantization, which applies quantization after the model has been trained.
-Our method uses layer-wise quantization, meaning that each layer is quantized independently.
+Our approach utilizes layer-wise quantization, meaning that each layer is quantized independently.
 Both the inputs and weights are quantized to reduce memory usage and computational demands.
-Importantly, each tensor has its own scaling factor, which allows for precise mapping of values into the quantized range at the layer level.
+Each tensor has its own scaling factor, allowing for precise mapping of values into the quantized range at the layer level.

+However, for EfficientNet, due to its more complex structure, we could not utilize layer-wise quantization.
+Instead, we employed PyTorch functions to quantize the models.
+Additionally, we used the same approach for AlexNet on the CIFAR-10 dataset, given its complexity.
 ### ONNX conversion

 ## Hardware Sides